-Either parent, whether the liable parent or the receiving carer, can apply for child support to be worked out on a different basis from the standard formula assessment.
-This is called applying for a “departure” from the formula assessment; when the decision is made by the Family Court it’s called a “departure order”.
+Either parent, can apply for child support to be worked out on a different basis from the standard formula assessment.
+This is called applying for a “departure” from the formula assessment; when the decision is made by the Family Court it’s called a “Departure Order”.

 Who do I apply to if I want a departure decision?

 In general, you must apply first to Inland Revenue.
 You can apply to the Family Court for a departure order only if: